 No centralized communication

-Benefits of a VMS: Automated workflows replace emails and spreadsheets, reducing errors and improving speed, compliance, and worker experience.
+How a VMS Reduces Operational Risk: A VMS automated workflows replace emails and spreadsheets, reducing errors and improving speed, compliance, and worker experience.

 Organizations managing contingent labor across multiple tools or outdated systems face: